BICENTENNIAL TRIBUTE

 B is drained of rage

 B: I am astonished, yea, mortified Bankes - 1stly.
-I have certainly failed in the drama - 2ndly. my Dama has verbotened The Don (paces and ponders) aye, 'tis settled - to Venezuela I must go! - I shall set up a colony - Fletcher shall be used for breeding - all I desire is to preserve the remains of my House - and what remains of my Name - I shall regret nothing - but my Fame
+I have certainly failed in the drama - 2ndly. my Dama has verbotened The Don (paces and ponders) aye, 'tis settled - to Venezuela I must go! - I shall set up a colony - Fletcher shall be used for breeding - all I desire is to preserve the remains of my House - and what remains of my Name - I shall regret nothing - except my Fame

 WB: Now, now Byron - gather thyself ! perchance the casting was off - why, the poor man is cracked from tips and falls - to be sure, you would not begrudge an old favourite a few scraps for his retirement?